-Now, during a period of no-time-available, I can count on my stock of stocks and make this Tomato Chicken Pasta Soup, that needs little work because the flavor comes from the stocks and the fresh ingredients; red bell pepper, celery, onion, parsley.
-I added chicken sausage and Zucca Pasta to give the soup a little more body and in a record time we had a meal.
+Now, during busy times, I can always count on my stock of stocks.
+To make soup, it is a matter of combining stocks and add a few fresh ingredients.
+Red bell pepper, celery, onion, parsley.
+For this Tomato Chicken Pasta soup, I added chicken sausage and Zucca Pasta to give the soup a little more body and in a record time I have a delicious meal.

 When you make soup ahead of time and want to freeze part of it, only add the pasta to the portion you’re gonna eat.
 If you add the pasta to all of it and freeze it, you may end up with soggy and mushy pasta once you re-heat it.